 Myopia may also develop in adulthood as a result of environmental factors or health problems:

 - Excessive amounts of near-vision work may cause a false or “pseudo” myopia.
 Blurred distance vision in this case occurs from stress on the eyes’ focusing skills after prolonged near work tasks.
 Clear vision typically returns after rest.
 Constant visual stress may lead to myopia.

 - Myopia may also be caused by diabetes, or may be an early sign of a developing cataract.

-- Night myopia, in which blurred distance vision is only experienced at night, may be caused by an inability of the eyes to focus properly in low light.
+- Night myopia, in which blurred distance vision is only experienced at night, may be caused by a focusing difficulty in low light.

 Signs and symptoms of myopia

 - Blurry distance vision

 - Squinting when driving or watching TV

 - Sitting at close proximity to the TV or computer screen